E-stop &

 range.

-Used a 7/16" end mill to relieve an area of the bearing block to allow room for the
+Used a 7/16" end mill to relieve an area of the bearing

 gib adjustment-screw head.

-The relieved area allows an increase of +Z by 0.3" (but
+The relieved area allows an increase of +Z by 0.3"

-it can vary according to gib
+can vary according to gib's extension).

 Milling the short, curved slot for the +Z limit switch plate.

-Vertical adjustment slot sized for 10-32 screws.
+Vertical adjustment slot sized for

-The counter bore not really needed, here.
+The counterbore not really needed, here.

-Drilled & tapped 50%,
+Drilled & tapped 50% (in steel),

-10-32 threads to mount the +Z switch bracket & cable strain relief clamp.
+the +Z switch bracket & cable strain relief clamp.

-+Z limit switch trips off the top edge of the box-slide assembly. -Z limit is controlled via software.
++Z limit switch trips off the top edge of the box-slide assembly.

 Cables